Lung Cancer Care and Treatment Available at Virginia Oncology Associates

 There are two types of lung cancer: Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC).
 Each type is named based on the kind of cells found in the cancer and how the cells appear when viewed under a microscope.
 The cancer cells of each type grow and spread differently which affects the types of treatment that are used.

 The lung cancer doctors at Virginia Oncology Associates work together with you to develop the best lung cancer treatment plan for you based on your type of lung cancer, the stage of your lung cancer and various other factors.
 Your treatment options may include:

-Virginia Oncology Associates’ cancer researchers, with US Oncology Network, are leading the way to find new lung cancer treatment options through clinical trials that are available at locations across Virginia - including Chesapeake, Hampton, Newport News, Norfolk, and Virginia Beach.
+Virginia Oncology Associates’ cancer researchers are leading the way to find new lung cancer treatment options through clinical trials that are available at locations across Virginia - including Chesapeake, Hampton, Newport News, Norfolk, and Virginia Beach.

 There are several risk factors that can leave you more susceptible to developing both types of lung cancer.
 Knowing and steering clear of these risk factors can minimize exposure and can significantly reduce your chances of developing lung cancer.
 Some of the most leading lung cancer risk factors include:

 - Personal or family History

 We understand that a new diagnosis of any form of lung cancer can be overwhelming, and that is why we offer an integrated team-oriented approach to provide patients with the best possible care during every step of their breast lung cancer journey.
 We are also eager to explain the facts and answer your questions along the way.
 Our team of dedicated, highly-trained oncologist and staff is committed to providing the highest quality, compassionate care to our patients during their care with us.